Philosophy

 PHL 221.
 Symbolic Logic.
 4 Credits.

 Introduces the concepts and techniques of modern symbolic logic for deductive inference.
-Develops basic propositional and predicate logic skills including: translating ordinary language into symbolic statements, using truth tables for various logical tests, applying inference rules and strategies in argument proofs, and evaluating the validity of complex deductive arguments.
-Requires: Basic computer skills.
-Recommended: MTH 65 or MTH 95.
+Presents basic propositional and predicate logic skills including: translating ordinary language into symbolic statements, using truth tables for various logical tests, applying inference rules and strategies in argument proofs, and evaluating the validity of complex deductive arguments.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Arts and Letters/AL